-The values, standards and attitude of the school community are made clear to the children through example and discussion and the outstandingly good behaviour is evident throughout the school at all times.
+community are made clear to the children through example and discussion and the outstandingly good behaviour is evident throughout the school at all times.
 Good behaviour is recognised and praised through the awarding of team and house points.
 On joining the school each child is assigned a house: Air, Earth, Fire or Water and siblings are kept within the family house.
 Each week house points are counted and the weekly winner announced in assembly.
 We often receive compliments from visitors and places we have visited on the politeness and respectfulness of our pupils.

-In exceptional cases, a child may be suspended or excluded from school for a fixed or indefinite period if he or she has displayed behaviour that is dangerous or threatening to others and not responded to efforts made to resolve the situation.
+In exceptional cases, a child may be suspended for a fixed period, or excluded permanently from school, if he or she has displayed behaviour that is dangerous or threatening to others and not responded to efforts made to resolve the situation.
 We view this procedure as a last resort after having provided substantial support for the child and family.